-1. Subject matter
+1- Subject matter.

-This study seeks to investigate the negative effect of food price inflation which has been increasing since 2006 on (i) repeat rates and (ii) dropout rates of pupils at primary, mid-secondary and secondary level on education in Algeria.
+This study seeks to investigate the negative effect of food price inflation which is increasing sharply since 2006 on (i) repeat rates and (ii) dropout rates of pupils at primary, mid-secondary and secondary level of education in Algeria.